darius-all-new/open-machine-monitoring/README.md

 `pip install -r requirements.txt`

-Make sure you are using the correct pip for your Python environment.
+Make sure you are using the correct pip for your Python version/environment.

 #### 2. Configuration file